Nghuynh07/Nghuynh07/README.md

 # Weclome to my personal hub 😄

 My name is Huynh and I am a passionate front-end developer.
-I started out as a full-stack developer; however, I fell In love with front-end development during the time I was in boot camp.
+I started out as a full-stack developer; however, I fell In love with front-end development after bootcamp.
 I am currently taking on challenges on Frontend Mentor as a way to improve my front end skills.

  ## 🔭 I’m currently working on: